aftix/hblog/katex/post/bacon.md

 !LATEX
     \int_a^b f(x) w(x) \,\mathrm{d}x ?
 !LATEX!
-As it turns out, the optimal !LATEX inline n!LATEX! points are the zeros of the !LATEX inline nth!LATEX! classical orthogonal polynomial on the interval !LATEX inline [a,b]!LATEX! with weighting function !LATEX inline w(x)!LATEX! as defined in the Special Polynomials section.
+As it turns out, the optimal !LATEX~ n!LATEX! points are the zeros of the !LATEX~ nth!LATEX! classical orthogonal polynomial on the interval !LATEX~ [a,b]!LATEX! with weighting function !LATEX~ w(x)!LATEX! as defined in the Special Polynomials section.

-For general purpose integrals, the best interval is, like in Tanh-Sinh quadrature, !LATEX inline [-1,1]!LATEX!.
+For general purpose integrals, the best interval is, like in Tanh-Sinh quadrature, !LATEX~ [-1,1]!LATEX!.
 This becomes Gaussian-Legendre quadrature.
-You can also integrate over !LATEX inline [0,\infty)!LATEX! with Gaussian-Laguerre quadrature and !LATEX inline (-\infty,\infty)!LATEX! with Gaussian-Hermite quadrature using the most natural weighting functions.
+You can also integrate over !LATEX~ [0,\infty)!LATEX! with Gaussian-Laguerre quadrature and !LATEX~ (-\infty,\infty)!LATEX! with Gaussian-Hermite quadrature using the most natural weighting functions.
 In addition, `bacon-sci` provides both kinds of Chebyshev-Guassian quadrature.
 All of these integration functions can be done within a specified tolerance.
 Furthermore, all of the weighting function and polynomial zero evaluations are done